SiliconLabs/wiseconnect/examples/snippets/wlan/station_ping_v6/readme.md

 The application can be configured to suit user requirements and development environment.
 Read through the following sections and make any changes needed.

-1. In the Project explorer pane, expand the **config/** folder and open the **sl_net_default_values.h** file.
+1. In the Project explorer pane, expand the **config** folder and open the **sl_net_default_values.h** file.
 Configure the following parameters to enable your Silicon Labs Wi-Fi device to connect to your Wi-Fi network.

 - **STA instance related parameters**